The First Lady (Faith Evans album)

-Generally well received by critics, The First Lady debuted at number two on the U.S. Billboard 200 and number one on the U.S. Top R&B/Hip-Hop albums with opening week sales of 157,000 units.
+Generally well received by critics, The First Lady debuted at number two on the US Billboard 200 and number one on the US Top R&B/Hip-Hop Albums with opening week sales of 157,000 units.
 It remains Evans' highest ranking album on either chart, and the best first week sales of her career.
-By the end of 2005, the album was certified gold by the Recording Industry Association of America, denoting shipments exceeding 500,000 in the United States alone.
+By the end of 2005, the album was certified gold by the Recording Industry Association of America, selling more than 600,000 copies in the United States alone.
 In support of the album, Evans embarked on a concert tour, The First Lady Tour, in the United States and Europe in mid-2005.
 In 2006, The First Lady was nominated for Best Female R&B/Soul Album at the 20th Soul Train Music Awards.

 Background and release

+Evans' third album with Bad Boy Records, named Faithfully (2001), was released in November 2001.
+Her first project with husband Todd Russaw as executive producer and creative partner, the album scored number 14 on the US Billboard 200 chart and number two on the Top R&B/Hip-Hop Albums chart, eventually being certified platinum, but yielded moderately successful singles, with the Jennifer Lopez-written "I Love You" becoming the only top twenty entry.
+Released amid Bad Boy Records' transition from distributor Arista Records to Universal, Evans felt Faithfully received minimum assistance by the company, and during 2004, she finally decided to end her business with Bad Boy as she was convinced Combs couldn't improve her career any more due to his other commitments.

+After leaving Bad Boy, Evans contracted with Capitol Records, becoming the first contemporary R&B artist to do so, and started work on her fourth studio album The First Lady.
+As opposed to having an in-house team of producers who supplied most of the previous material, she and Russaw were able to gain more creative control of the album and consulted producers such as Bryan-Michael Cox, Jermaine Dupri, Mike Caren, Pharrell Williams, and Chucky Thompson to contribute to it.
 The title of the album was inspired by Evans' original nickname with Bad Boy Records, "The First Lady of Bad Boy."
 On her decision to use a truncated version of the name Diddy dubbed her with, Evans commented: "[The nickname] did carry over, 'cause I'm the first artist in my genre at Capitol," she said.
 "More so, I chose the title The First Lady because a lot of my personality reminds me of people like Jacqueline Kennedy Onassis and Hillary Clinton. [...]
 Of course, they go through things, 'cause they're human like all of us.
 But when you see the first lady, you regard her [as] being the first lady. [...]
 I've made it my business to try and handle certain turbulence in my life with a certain dignity and [remain] ladylike."